Generate Tool

 Usage

-4. Configure the toolbox name, tool name, and output location.
+- Set toolbox name, tool name, and output folder.

 Parameters